Contagious equine metritis

 • Urethra

-• Penile shaft (envelope site)
+• Penis shaft (envelope site)

-• For insemination stallions a swab of pre-secretion or semen
+• For insemination stallions, a swab of pre-secretion or semen

 Contact